Yatharth0045/CodeTalkers/README.md

 - Add any intresting problem statement which is not present before with their solution
 - Add a solution for any of the existing problem

-**Note: Use can you programming language of your choice for providing the solution.
+**Note: You can use programming language of your choice for providing the solutions.
 Providing even an algorithm will also work.**

 If you are new to open source contribution, checkout [WELCOME](WELCOME.md) in our repository.